molmd/mispr/docs/source/workflows/tutorials.rst

 Running an ESP workflow
 ------------------------------
-This workflow calculates the partial charges on atoms of a molecule.
+The ESP workflow calculates the partial charges on atoms of a molecule.
 The charges are fit to the electrostatic potential at points selected according to the Merz-Singh-Kollman scheme, but other schemes supported by Gaussian can be used as well.

 **The ESP workflow performs the following steps:**

 .. mermaid::